sadSader/lua-language-server-wiki/Debug.md

     ],
     ```

-Press F5 to attach server.
+Select `attach` and press F5 to attach server.